-This makes them a useful indicator for bathers who are looking to spend a day in the sun but are unsure where to go.
+The indicator is invaluable for beachgoers who are looking to spend a day in the sun but are unsure where to go.

-Liguria came out on top in the battle of the flags, with 27 prized beaches to its name, including two new entries this year, followed by Tuscany with 19 and Le Marche with 17.
+Liguria still has the most blue flags of all, now with 30 prized beaches to its name including three new entries this year, followed by Tuscany with 19.

-To see all 342 beaches which scooped the honour or to locate your nearest bathing spot, search on the interactive map below.
+To see all 342 beaches which scooped the honour or to locate your nearest blue flag bathing spot, search on the interactive map below.